gusgad/DevTools/README.md

 * blurhash | a compact representation of a placeholder for an image. - https://github.com/woltapp/blurhash
 * party-js | a library to brighten up your user's site experience with visual effects! - https://github.com/yiliansource/party-js
 * lightGallery | A customizable, modular, responsive, lightbox gallery plugin. - https://github.com/sachinchoolur/lightGallery
+* threads.js | Make web workers & worker threads as simple as a function call. - https://github.com/andywer/threads.js
+* boring-avatars | Boring avatars is a tiny JavaScript React library that generates custom, SVG-based, round avatars from any username and color palette. - https://github.com/boringdesigners/boring-avatars